jonathanburgossaldivia/SyncThru-info-collector/README.md

 Open Terminal app or other console app and execute:

 ```
-ruby SyncThru-info-collector.rb printer_list.txt
+ruby SyncThru-info-collector.rb mfps_list.txt
 ```

-By default the program searches for all the multifunctional ones in the list, but you can limit by adding the remaining number of toner, In this example we see how to search for multifunctionals with remaining toner equal to or less than 40%:
+By default the program searches for all the multifunctional ones in the list, but you can limit by adding the remaining number of toner, In this example we see how to search for multifunctionals with remaining toner equal to or less than 50%:

 ```
-ruby SyncThru-info-collector.rb printer_list.txt 40
+ruby SyncThru-info-collector.rb mfps_list.txt 50
 ```